alinagrishchuk/node-training/node/README.md

 ---
 # Exercises
-1. Create a folder `ex1` and initialize it as npm module
+1. Create a folder `ex-node` and initialize it as npm module
-2. Create a script that prints "ex1 started" and run the script with `node` command
+2. Create a script that prints "ex-node started" and run the script with `node` command
 3. Add a `start` script to `package.json` and use it to run the script as `npm start`
 4. Add [`strman`](https://github.com/dleitee/strman) as a dependency (should also be in `package.json`) and use it for logging.